-I don’t see this as a menu option on their current site, but since we visited way back in 2009, I’m sure some of the menu items have changed!
+I don’t see this as a menu option on their current site.
+However it’s been a while since our visit, so I’m sure some of the menu items have changed!

-We unfortunately missed out on visiting Robbin Island, because although our group tour itinerary said that an optional visit could be arranged, once our group met up we discovered it wasn’t an option after all.
-Had we known we would have made the time to visit it on our own.
-So a good travel tip is to confirm in advance what attractions are actually offered as part of the tour so you don’t miss out on something you really want to see.
+Unfortunately, we missed out on visiting Robbin Island.
+Although our group tour itinerary said that an optional visit could be arranged, once our group met up we discovered it wasn’t an option after all.
+Had we known, we would have made the time to visit it on our own.
+So a good travel tip is to confirm in advance what attractions are actually offered as part of the tour.
+That way hopefully you don’t miss out on something you really want to see.

 We also had a lot of people ask us if we ever felt uncomfortable or scared in Cape Town.
 Our tour guide advised us not to walk anywhere alone at night.
 He also said that if you flag down a cab, make sure that it is a proper licensed cab.
 Another tip is to establish the price before you get in, so you don’t get scammed.
 But a group of people from our tour did choose to walk back to the hotel from the restaurant, and they didn’t have any issues.